7 Ways on How to Act Around Someone Who Doesn’t like You

 5. Self-scrutiny won’t hurt

-On the contrary, if you think people who don’t like you outnumber people who like you, a self-scrutiny won’t hurt.
+On the contrary, if you think people who don’t like you outnumber people who like you, self-scrutiny won’t hurt.
 Sometimes, people give us a hint if we are being good or bad.
-There might be certain habits or a behavior pattern that is not liked by most people.
+There might be certain habits or behavior pattern that is not liked by most people.

 So, identify that habit or behavior and work towards it.